What is Commitment Phobia?

 Our country’s founding fathers took tremendous risks and did not face commitment phobia.
 Think of Thomas Jefferson, third president of the United States, primary author of the Declaration of Independence.
 He faced tremendous opposition, yet believed so strongly in the declaration that he fought long and hard to put a strong groundwork in place for generations to come.
 We have definitely benefitted from that commitment.

 Abraham Lincoln, sixteenth president of the United States and self-educated as an attorney, is known best for abolishing slavery in the midst of extreme political pressure.
 Where did it get him?
 Extreme opposition and eventually, assassination.
 Those presidents, and many more, were not afraid to take a stand and commit to a decision that would garner criticism and even death.
-Both Jefferson and Lincoln took the initiative to approach difficult subjects, take on extreme leadership and to fight for what they believed in. (see Extreme Ownership by Jocko Willink and Leif Babin)
+Both Jefferson and Lincoln took the initiative to approach difficult vital issues, take on extreme leadership and to fight for what they believed in. (see Extreme Ownership by Jocko Willink and Leif Babin)

 Today, many get to a certain stage of life and give up.
 Where are those who are willing to take a risk who have the experience and knowledge of history to make wise decisions?
 With freedoms and even many privileges at risk, is it worth upsetting a comfortable lifestyle?
 Many of those risks are being left to the generation now coming up, with mixed consequences based on inexperience and social pressure.